mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 **Exercises:**

   #.
-If you enter the following into Sage:
+If you enter the following into SageMath:

      ::